bluedata-katacoda/katacoda-scenarios/CDH_upgrade_scenario/step6.md

 <br>`cp ~/test/Dockerfile ~/Source/CDH/image/centos/`{{execute}}<br>
 <br>Execute the following command To view the contents of the Dockerfile:
 <br>`cat ~/Source/CDH/image/centos/Dockerfile`{{execute}}<br>

-<li>You will now see many commands populate your terminal.
+<br><li>You will now see many commands populate your terminal.
 These are the commands you would use if you were to install your application manually on a host

 <br><li>The first line of the Dockerfile determines what is the “base” image you will be using to install your application on
 <br>